333fred/dotfiles_old/README.md

 ## Wallpaper
 Wallpapers are set randomly every 10 minutes from the ~/.wallpapers folder.
 This is done with a shell script run at i3 start by the i3 config.
 Configuration is done with a program called feh.

+## Media
+Media control is done via the playerctl library.
+This can be found here: https://github.com/acrisci/playerctl.
+It is available as a package in the AUR if on Arch.

 ## Redshift
 I'm using redshift gtk in the manual location mode.
 Geoclue doesn't seem to work all the time, it has trouble finding my location.
 Redshift-gtk is exec'd by i3 on login.